 - Cliché Storm: Even the tropes that weren't made by the books become RPG cliches in the hands of the DM.

-- Crowning Moment of Awesome: It's rare but just about any time the group manages to outsmart the DM through cleverness.
+- Crowning Moment of Awesome: It's rare, but any time the group manages to outsmart the DM.

 - Crowning Moment of Funny: Just about any strip, but notably:

 DM: The walls crack open, and thousands of skulls are unleashed!

 Gimli: I'll bet this was a robust culture.
 Imagine their funerals.
 "Oops.
 Granny's dead, let's lop off her head and chuck it into the big bin to be dropped on adventurers."

 DM: The skulls continue to pour in, filling the room and threatening to crush your nitpicking, over-analyzing characters.

 Boromir: This is the first time in the whole campaign I've felt really free to make my own choices.
 I kinda like it.DM: But you're dead!Boromir: And you can't force me to do anything!DM: And decomposing!Boromir: Of my own free will!Aragorn: That never happened, man.
 Sounds like you forgot.DM: You mean I didn't?...
 OH CRAP!DM: Okay, suddenly Lord Elrond shows up at your camp.Elrond: (with a completely serious face) Hi.DM: He gives you the sword.Elrond: Here is the sword.
 And keep your hands off my daughter.DM: Then he leaves.
 Okay, so now you wield Anduril.Aragorn: SWEET SMOKING CONAN!
 Will you look at the stats on this sword!
 I was supposed to have this all along?

 - Also, Aragorn's brilliant military leadership.

 - Boromir, completely fed up with the railroading, decides to die and leave the game and gives this gem: